Exceptional Corrosion Resistance for Extreme Environments

 Universal joints for use in subsea applications are often required to stay submerged in seawater for extended periods of time (~20 years) with little to no maintenance possible.
 Often they have to be incorporated into cathodic protection systems which can require additional measures to ensure electrical conductivity from end to end that is unaffected by coatings applied at commissioning or buildup of growth or dirt that develop over the lifetime of the system.

-Diameters range from 1/2" (13 mm) to 6" (153 mm) with a standard operating angle of 35 degrees.
-From underwater oil field equipment to drinking water conveying systems and food processing applications, Belden’s universal joints and complete shaft assemblies are available in a variety of stainless steel grades and with various hub configurations, lubricants and additional protective measures such as boots, for use in a wide range of applications in even the most corrosive environments.
+Diameters range from 1/2" (13 mm) to 6" (153 mm) with standard operating angles of 45°.
+From underwater oil field equipment to drinking water conveying systems and food processing applications, Belden’s universal joints and complete shaft assemblies are available in a variety of stainless steel grades and various hub configurations.
+Protective measures such as dry lubricant coatings, boots and lubricants can also be added.